-Chunche: Is an all-purpose word that can refer to almost anything or object.
+Chunche: This is an all-purpose word that can refer to almost anything or an object.

-Cuidado pierde: Is a popular expression nowadays and means “you can’t go wrong,” “can’t miss,” or “you can’t lose.”
+Cuidado pierde: This is a popular expression nowadays and means “you can’t go wrong,” “can’t miss,” or “you can’t lose.”

-Mejenga: Is an informal or “pick up” game of soccer (fútbol) among friends.
+Mejenga: It’s an informal or “pick up” game of soccer (fútbol) among friends.

-Pura vida: Is the de-facto national motto that reflects the country’s incredible lifestyle.
+Pura vida: This is the de-facto national motto that reflects the country’s incredible lifestyle.

 Solo bueno: Means “only good” and also reflects life in Costa Rica.

-Tico/a: Is another name for a person from Costa Rica or a Costa Rican (costarricense).
+Tico/a: This is another name for a person from Costa Rica or a Costa Rican (costarricense).
 Since Costa Ricans frequently use the diminutives tico/tica to the end of words as suffixes, the term tico evolved to refer to the locals.